Star & Crescent Self Sealing Jar

 Support: Reference to Red Book #11, the Collector’s Guide to Old Fruit Jars by Douglas M. Leybourne, Jr. Use of Creswick illustration courtesy of Doug Leybourne.

-Support Image (above): Lot 15290: MRS S.T.
+Support Image (above): Auction Lot 15290: MRS S.T.
 RORER’S STAR & CRESCENT SELF SEALING JAR, Quart, Aquamarine, Closure: Original drop-on zinc cap with original white milk glass liner.
 Appearance: Crude and sparkling glass.
 Condition: Normal nicking of the ground mouth.
 Embossing: Strong.
-Base: “1” Age: Late 1800s Availability: Scarce and a great looking example – Greg Spurgeon, North American Glass
+Base: “1” Age: Late 1800s.
+Availability: Scarce and a great looking example – Greg Spurgeon, North American Glass